On behalf of the Families and Children we serve – Thank you for your generosity and support!

 Mayor’s Community Development Fund – Town of Whitby

-In 2016, the Town of Whitby – Mayor’s Community Development Fund provided FOOTPRINTS with a grant to run Together we ‘Hang’ – a social program for teens on the Autism Spectrum and thier peers, for 12-weeks starting in September.
+Since 2016, the Town of Whitby – Mayor’s Community Development Fund provided FOOTPRINTS has financially supported Together we ‘Hang’ – a social program for youth (14-21) on the Autism Spectrum and their peers.
 FOOTPRINTS is pleased to be offering the program in partnership with the Whitby Library. www.whitby.ca.

 Baagwating Community Association